bradmcdowell/cybrad/_posts/2024-05-09-YouTube-13-ISPSS-Privilege-Cloud-Switch-CPM-to-DR.md

 ---
 title: "#13 - Switch CPM From Primary To DR Connector"
 date: 2024-05-09 10:10:10 +1100
-categories: [Privilege Cloud,Connector Management,CPM,,]
+categories: [Privilege Cloud,Connector Management,CPM]
-tags: [cyberark,privilegecloud,connectormanagement,cpm,]     # TAG names should always be lowercase
+tags: [cyberark,privilegecloud,connectormanagement,cpm]     # TAG names should always be lowercase
 ---

 This video covers the process of switching the CPM from Primary to DR.